Top 10 Archery Errors and How to Avoid Them

 One of the most common archery mistakes is failing to stay focused on your target.
 Unless you’re using a compound bow that has a peep sight, archery is not like shooting a gun.
 There is no sight down which you aim.

 This means that you have to remain laser-focused while making shots.
-A tip about archery for beginners to keep in mind is to start your practice in an area free of distractions.
+A tip about archery for beginners to remember is to start your practice in an area free of distractions.
 Keep your eyes fixed on where you want the arrow to go.

 -